+After Selecting the Policy Director configuration file, the local cache refresh interval can be set.
 A local replica of the security policy information as managed by Policy Director is maintained at the IBM client.
-You can schedule the refresh rate of the local cache in increments of months or days, or you can click a button to update the local cache immediately.
+You can schedule an automatic refresh of the local cache in increments of months (0-12) or days (0-30).